kyeryoong/cardvisor/README.md

 ### Ver.
 1.1.3 (2022/05/27)
 - *Service1* and *Service2* was modified.
+- API connection was established in *Service1* page.

 ### Ver.
 1.2.1 (2022/06/15)
 - All of card images was updated.